 Since each of the circles touches all the other three, then the relation found will be symmetrical in each of the radii.
 Further it is clear that, if the first three all touch each other externally, then the fourth can be placed either so that it touches the others also externally, or that the given circles touch the fourth internally.
 This points to a quadratic relation, symmetric in the four variables, giving two solutions.

 We can define the bend of a circle to be the reciprocal of its radius.
 If the radii of each of the four circles are taken to be ri, for i = 1,2,3,4, then we let the bends be respectively ρi.
 The relation is (ρ1 + ρ2 + ρ2 + ρ2)2 = 2(ρ12 + ρ22 + ρ32 + ρ42).
-It will be found that is we take r4 to be positive, then the answer corresponds to the smaller externally tangent circle (red in the diagram), and if it is taken to be negative, it corresponds to the blue outer circle that has the other three tangent internally to it.
+It will be found that if we take r4 to be positive, then the answer corresponds to the smaller externally tangent circle (red in the diagram), and if it is taken to be negative, it corresponds to the blue outer circle that has the other three tangent internally to it.

 There are two theorems named after Ptolemy, and they are closely related.
 Both refer to a convex cyclic quadrilateral and relate the lengths of the diagonals to the lengths of the sides.
 Usually only the first is shown and given the name Ptolemy's theorem.

-The first expresses the product of the two diagonals to the sum of products of pairs of opposite sides.
+The first expresses the product of the two diagonals as the sum of products of pairs of opposite sides.
 The second expresses the ratio of the diagonals as a ratio of sums of products of adjacent sides.

 First theorem: ef = ac + bd